pimed/Slicer-RadPathFusion/README.md

 # To do

 1. Multi-threaded
-2. Progress bar
-3. Dynamic instead of Hardcoded path
+1. Dynamic instead of Hardcoded path for elastix